Configuring global settings

 Exploitation Settings

-For the beginning stages of our customized exploitation settings, we've provided three options to help fine tune some of the attacks/techniques being executed as part of the penetration test.
+For the beginning stages of the customized exploitation settings, the following options are available to help fine tune some of the attacks/techniques executed as part of a penetration test.
 These options allow you to tailor these attacks to specific organizations, allowing you to perform a more comprehensive test while taking into consideration security controls and settings within the targeted organization.

-- SMB relay attacks occur when one system tries to authenticate to another system via SMB, and that targeted system takes the request and relays it to another system.
+- SMB relay attacks occur when one system attempts to authenticate another system via SMB, and that targeted system takes the request and relays it to another system.

 - When enabled, vPenTest will attempt to take any authentication attempts it receives from systems on the network and relay them to other targets.

-- This could allow vPenTest to piggyback off a user’s authentication request, allowing vPenTest to authenticate to targets without any knowledge of credentials since it's taking an incoming connection and relaying it to another system.
+- This could allow vPenTest to piggyback off a user’s authentication request, allowing vPenTest to authenticate targets without any knowledge of credentials since it is taking an incoming connection and relaying it to another system.

 - ARP poisoning attacks occur when an attacker’s system tricks one or more systems on the local subnet into believing that the MAC address to reach a legitimate target is now the attacking system’s MAC address.